Grievance Presentation in Public Sector Labor Organizations

-As agency LMR/ELR representatives and consultants to senior level executives, our first objective upon receiving a grievance is to identify the claim.
-It is remarkable to us the number of grievances we receive that technically amount to gibberish.
-Yes, I said gibberish.
-In one case very recently, three senior LMR consultants reviewed a twelve page grievance submitted by the union.
+In one case we recently reviewed, three senior LMR consultants reviewed a twelve page grievance submitted by a union.
 Despite their two MBA’s, a JD, and a combined thirty-two years of experience, they could not determine what the union was claiming or the requested remedy.
-In another grievance, the union representative simply copied and pasted nearly the entire table of contents of the Master Agreement under alleged violations with no further information.
-These encounters are nearly endless; I could write a book.
+In another grievance, a union representative simply copied and pasted nearly the entire table of contents of the Master Agreement under alleged violations with no further information.
+These encounters are not infrequent.

-We regularly run into union representatives who pride themselves on submitting a twelve page grievance that failed to even state a claim or remedy, never mind actually prove the claim.
+In grievance presentation, we regularly encounter union representatives who pride themselves on submitting a twelve page grievance that failed to even state a claim or remedy, never mind actually prove the claim.
 Here is another secret I will let you in on.
-I always instruct my LMR/ELR Representatives that every piece of correspondence they write should not be written for the other party, but for a judge.
-Every correspondence between my shop and the union or employee tells the judge the story.
+Senior Supervisory ELR Specialists typically instruct LMR/ELR Representatives that every piece of correspondence they write should not be written for the other party, but instead for a judge.
+Every correspondence between a seasoned ELR shop and the union or employee tells the judge the story.

 Inside Pointers for Grievance Writing

-- · Be clear about the alleged violation.
+- Write with clarity about the alleged violation.
 Be very clear as to what you believe the allegation is.
 For example, cite the law, rule, regulation, or contract provision.
 If you are alleging a violation of “any matter related to the employment of the employee” (see, 5 USC 710(a)(9)(B), be sure to be descriptive.

-Remember, the objective is to obtain resolution to the grievance in the most expeditious and effective manner.
+Remember, the objective is to obtain resolution to the grievance in the most expeditious and effective manner as quickly as possible.
 You cannot achieve this by keeping the agency guessing.
 Persuasively and intelligently present your grievance and you may be surprised at the results.